- About Us

 电话 (Cellphone No.) : _____________

 Regular airmail takes approximately two weeks to arrive in China from the U.S., although occasionally it may take up to a month or longer.
 We recommend that items of value be sent via express mail services.
-Fedex appears to be the most reliable carrier at this time as it delivers directly to the Xi'an SNU campus
+Should you choose this option, be sure to check with the express delivery company about any in-country tax rates.

 There is only one time zone in China and it is 13 hours ahead of Eastern Standard Time.
 When it is 9:00pm in New York on Wednesday, it is 10:00am in China on Thursday.
 When Daylight Savings Time is in effect from April until October, China is 12 hours ahead, as China does not observe Daylight Savings time.
 Thus, when it is 9:00pm in New York on Wednesday, it is 9:00am in China on Thursday.